Maheshwari2305/Data-analytics-portfolio/ecommerce-sql-analysis/README.md

 ## Database Design
 The dataset was normalized into a star-schema structure for reliability, performance, and analytical flexibility.

+---

+## Data Ingestion & Normalization Process

+The original dataset was provided in Excel format and imported into MySQL using command-line utilities for efficient bulk loading instead of manual insertion.

+### Step 1: Raw Data Staging
+All records were first loaded into a staging table called `orders_raw`.
+This staging layer preserves the original dataset structure and acts as a landing zone before transformation.

+### Step 2: Data Normalization
+The raw dataset contained repeated customer and product information across rows.
+To eliminate redundancy and ensure relational integrity, the data was normalized into:

+- `customers` (dimension table)
+- `products` (dimension table)
+- `orders` (fact table)

+### Why Normalization?
+- Reduces data redundancy
+- Improves query performance
+- Ensures referential integrity through foreign keys
+- Enables scalable analytics and BI integration
+- Follows star-schema design best practices used in data warehousing

+This structured approach mirrors real-world ETL workflows used in production data environments.

+---

+## Data Model

 ### Fact Table
 - orders(order_id, order_date, ship_date, ship_mode, sales, profit, quantity, discount, customer_id, product_id)